 Falling over the age of 50, and especially 60+ can be devastating

-The home I was staying at for the second fall was small with tons of old furniture in it, most inherited from long-gone parents.
+The home I was staying at for the second fall was small with tons of old furniture, most inherited from long-gone parents.
 That type of clutter is a recipe for disaster.
 Just attempting to clean around it can cause an injury.

 As seniors, we tend to collect furniture, objects, and clutter that can cause a fall.
 Most of it just sits there and never gets used again, especially if children have left the nest.
 It’s better to get rid of it to add more unencumbered space, especially if you have downsized to a smaller home and taken it with you.